How to change a light fitting

 Black bold square within larger square, indicating a device is double insulated.

 It’s common for light fittings to come without a ground/earth wire fitted.
-If the light fitting you have bought is
+If the light fitting you have bought is plastic, ceramic or another non-conductive material, there will be no need for an earth wire.

 You may find that some light fittings are double insulated.
 You’ll know this from the symbol on the light fitting itself or the packaging.
 The symbol looks like a square within a square, meaning double earth.